Broken Garage Door Springs – Regardless of the material used, garage doors weigh at least 130 pounds and can go up to 400 pounds.

 If so, immediately call for professional help to apply repairs and replacements.

 Hope you enjoyed our article titled Signs of Faulty or Broken Garage Door Springs.
 Besides "Signs of Faulty or Broken Garage Door Springs", feel free to browse our blog for more great content.
-Garage Door Repair Mississauga Fixadoor.
+Fixadoor Garage Doors.